Notes / Build logs

 Import/export

-Imports check MIME type, file size, and pixel count.
-Exports use PNG download, Clipboard APIs where available, local save/load, and permission fallbacks.
+Imports check MIME type, size, and pixels.
+Exports use PNG, Clipboard APIs, local save/load, and fallbacks.

 Text and shape tools